 When Should You Worry About A Husky Being Dramatic?

 Oftentimes, your husky’s dramatic behavior is nothing to worry about.
 Your dog is just playful, goofy, expressive, or communicating something.
 This will more than likely be a moment of amusement for your both.

-Dogs, like people, need an outlet for self-expression and huskies are a more vocal breed.
-There are methods and means in which to control this.
+Dogs, like people, need an outlet for self-expression, and huskies are a more vocal breed.
+There are methods and means by which to control this.
 But, it won’t hurt to allow a little drama when they want to be vocal.
-However, you do want to curb excesses and you don’t want the dog to learn it will get its way each time it puts on a show.
+However, you do want to curb excesses, and you don’t want the dog to learn it will get its way each time it puts on a show.